orthanc-team/orthanc-auth-service/minimal-setup/keycloak/README.md

 To start the setup, type: `docker compose up`.
 Some containers will restart multiple times while waiting for the Keycloak container to be ready.

-Note: this setup is using a dedicated container for to serve OHIF.
+Note: this setup is using a dedicated container to serve OHIF.
 However, since March 2024, the mainline version of the OHIF plugin can be used instead.
 Check for "OHIF-plugin" in the [docker-compose.yml](docker-compose.yml) to replace the OHIF container by the OHIF plugin.